SerhiiCho/short-number/README.md

 ## Contribute

-You can provide any issues or pull requests that are in frame of this package.
+You can provide any issues or pull requests that are in a frame of this package.
 For adding language support you can copy any file in `src/lang` directory and translate it.
 After adding language would be nice to add information about new language to a table in README.md file in section [Supported languages](https://github.com/SerhiiCho/short-number#supported-languages).